 The Dutch Shepherd is more expensive to purchase because he is much rarer, but he is also much healthier than the German Shepherd breed.
 Their grooming schedules are relatively equal, depending on what type of coat you choose for either.
 The German Shepherd is the more protective pup out of the two, but they both make excellent watchdogs.

-Whoever you decide to pick, make sure that you can tick their boxes, otherwise, they can both be problematic.
+Whichever breed you pick, German Shepherd or.
+Dutch Shepherd, make sure you can meet all their needs and give them plenty of love and attention.
+Otherwise, they can both be problematic.
 But if you can, know that you are in for many years of fun, love, and loyalty.